About David Clark Cause

-A life long entrepreneur specializing in marketing and branding, David Clark has focused solely on creating cause brands for the last 20 years.
+A life long entrepreneur specializing in marketing and branding, David Clark has focused solely on creating cause brands for over twenty years.
 Noted for the quality of his groundbreaking ideas, Clark has a long history of success combining historic events, iconic people and pop culture – to create inspiring cause brands.

 Clark began his philanthropic career in New York City in 1995 when he founded and served as CEO of EPOP International, the first iteration of David Clark Cause.
 In 2003, he relocated to Dublin Ireland for a year, where as CEO of Amnesty International’s Art for Amnesty he created and managed all global art and music initiatives for the Nobel Peace Prize winning organization.
 Following his stint in Dublin, Clark returned to New York to found David Clark Cause.